murffps/ideas-dev/more.md

 Love my mvp first vs - if you release and dont get peopel saying it sucks then you released TOO late jargon .. two camps frist one is growoing..
 I lean that way du eto never using apps that are half baked - we made it ot relase now lets grow our users.

 think -- modern day reality - I heard look at the time machien and see the MVP there... now loko at totday ... but that is wrong that is liek saying look at the first car and syaing cool MVP car it works as a car - but that is not saying cars my new car company should be -- to compete we have to be where the top guys alaredy are ... here we call our USERS boncom and not the user and not concept of competition ... so we dont worry about it --
+ Erbis
+A Minimum Lovable Product (MLP) is an initial offering that users love from the start.
+Show your investors growth through outstanding design and unbeatable performance.

+A Minimum Lovable Product (MLP) is an initial offering that users love from the start.
+Show your investors growth through outstanding design and unbeatable performance.